How to Make a Salted Maple Iced Shaken Espresso

 Food Science Break: Salt binds to the sweet receptors on your tongue, making sweet flavors pop while toning down any bitterness.
 This trick, called cross-modal perception, is why adding a pinch of salt to desserts or sweet drinks is so genius.
 When you mix a little salt into maple syrup, not only does it balance the sweetness, but it also transforms it into something deeper and more delicious.

 The salt cuts through the sugar, making desserts and drinks feel less cloying and more balanced.
-That pinch of salt can transform a simple syrup into something extraordinary.
+That pinch of salt can transform any sweet treat, even simple syrup!

 What’s the Difference Between Shaken Espresso and Iced Espresso?